RasaHQ/tutorial-knowledge-base/README.md

 - “What are my bank options?”
 - “What is the headquarter of the first bank?”
 - “What accounts do I have?”
-- “What is my balance on that account?”
+- “What is my balance on the second account?”
-- “How much money did I spend on food?”
 - “What are my recent transactions?”

 ## Feedback